Skip to main content

 How you take advantage of GDPR

 You should have a clear and comprehensive privacy policy that describes how you collect, process and protect personal data.
 This policy should be available on the company website and other relevant platforms.
-By having a clear privacy policy, you show your awareness of GDPR and your commitment to protecting personal data.
+By having a clear privacy policy, you show your commitment to protecting personal data.

-You should dedicate internal resources to communicating how you comply with GDPR.
-If you have appointed a DPO, part of his duties should revolve around communicating compliance externally to show that you prioritize the data protection rules.
-The communication can be various data protection measures you take, or new collaborations, such as if the company consults a GDPR expert or lawyer.
-All GDPR communication helps to show that you take data protection seriously.
+You should dedicate internal resources to communicating how you comply with privacy regulations.
+If you have appointed a DPO, part of his duties should revolve around communicating compliance externally to show that you prioritise the data protection rules.
+The communication can be different data protection measures you take, or new collaborations, such as if the company consults a privacy expert or lawyer.
+All privacy communication helps to show that you take data protection seriously.

 Comply with GDPR the easy way